MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/advanced/managed-identity.md

 ## Which SDK to use - Azure SDK or MSAL?

 MSAL libraries provide lower level APIs that are closer to the OAuth2 and OIDC protocols.

 Both MSAL for Go and [Azure SDK for Go](/azure/developer/go/) allow you to acquire tokens via managed identity.
 Internally, Azure SDK uses MSAL for Go and it provides a higher-level API via its `DefaultAzureCredential` and `ManagedIdentityCredential` abstractions.

 If your application already uses one of the aforementioned SDKs, continue using the same SDK.
 Use Azure SDK if you are writing a new application and plan to call other Azure resources.
 Azure SDK provides a simpler developer experience by allowing the app to use local-ready APIs, such as `DefaultAzureCredential`, enabling testing on machines where managed identity doesn't exist.
 Consider using MSAL if you need to call other downstream web APIs like Microsoft Graph or your own web API.

+## How to use managed identities

+There are two types of managed identities available to developers **system-assigned** and **user-assigned**.
+You can learn more about the differences in the [Managed identity types](/entra/identity/managed-identities-azure-resources/overview#managed-identity-types) article.
+MSAL for Go supports acquiring tokens for both.
+A quick overview of each is:

+**System Assigned** - Created and managed by Azure and tied to the lifecycle of a resource.
+When resource is deleted, so is the system assigned identity
+**User Assigned** - Created as a standalone resource on Azure.
+It is not tied to any specific resource.
+Can be assigned to multiple resources and managed independently.
+Useful when you need multiple resources sharing same identity and permissions

+Prior to using managed identities from MSAL for Go, developers must enable them for the resources they want to use through Azure CLI or the Azure Portal.

 ## Creating Azure Resources